bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 - I enabled all contrib test module dependencies, fixing necessary compile errors.
 - Next, i fixed the `integration.feature[init].local` test by updating the classpath of the Giter8 module in scalalib.
 I noticed that a dependency resolution error was not being reported so i ensure that it does.
 - I also removed the deadcode linenumbers module.

+### 2024-sep-16

+- Rebased the PR against Main, in which I had to tweak `CodeGen` to account for the new structuring of json formatters and TokenReaders.
+- `CodeGen` also had to be tweaked to generate the Discover value in the same wrapper object as the user code.
+If not, then path dependent types would not match when trying to summon `mainargs.TokenReaders[Foo]` if `Foo` was a custom type.
+This meant having to merge all the Discover values from child modules (from `package.mill` files), and also substituting `classOf[package_]` for `classOf[package_.type]` in the map.
+- ^ it might be possible in `mainargs` to substitute the prefix of the caller when summoning `TokenReaders` which would make this “hack” unnecessary, but it is unverified if it could work.
+- I also reimplemented the `contrib.scoverage.api` module to be java based, so it didn’t matter if the scala version was not compatible with the underlying scoverage library API.

+### 2024-sep-17

+- Skipped the test `integration.feature[plugin-classpath].local` as it depends on a third party Mill plugin, not binary compatible with the scala 3 version of mill

+### 2024-sep-19

+- Fix classpath resolution problems with contrib twirllib and contrib playlib

+### 2024-sep-20

+- Fix warnings about `scala.AnyKind` in the `contrib.proguard` tests
+- Remove a test source from being compiled in `example.thirdparty[3-mockito].local` because it often failed in the CI (and it isn’t a necessary test to prove mill can substitute as the build tool)
+- Fix contrib.scoverage integration test
+- Filtered a problematic file from scalafmt checks (due to outdated scalafmt dependency)
+- Skipped checking scalafix in scala 3 sources, because the scalafix-interfaces library does not support reflectively loading the scala 3 scalafix library.
+- Patched Mima checks to correctly load the previous jar (accounting for platform suffix changes)
+- Then skipped the mima checks because there were 1000s of (expected) errors.
+- Patched any remaining failures due to not reformatting with scalafmt
+- Generated a patch file so that the `ci/test-mill-bootstrap.sh` test passed.
+- Managed to pass all tests in the CI on the PR \#3369

+### 2024-sep-21

+- Created initial `integration.feature[scala-3-syntax]` test, which failed due to fastparse’s “scalaparse” being inadequate.
+- Fixed a problem with the new Zinc error formatter which broke ansi escape codes.
+- Experimented with reimplementing scalaparse from dotty’s grammar, but it was taking too long.
+- Investigated scalameta as a possible parser.
+Haoyi preferred to reuse dotty’s parser to reduce dependencies, it was also decided to only support the same version as mill is built with.

+### 2024-sep-23

+- I abstracted the necessary parsing operations `splitScript` and `parseImportHooksWithIndices` into a trait, in a new `runner.worker-api` module.
+The existing `runner.Parsers` object implements the trait for Scala 2, and the Scala 3 implementation was stubbed in a `runner.worker` module, which an instance for should be loaded via reflection.
+- Next I abstracted the `FileImportGraph.parseBuildFiles` method over the new parser trait, which is called in `MillBuildBootstrap` (i.e. before we load `MillBuildRootModule`).
+This posed a challenge for how to resolve and load the `mill-runner-worker` library reflectively.
+- I implemented the steps to load a worker instance are as follows:
+  - Resolve in `MillMain` the dependencies `mill-runner-worker` and `scala3-compiler` to a classpath and reflectively load the runner.
+  - Pass the worker and resolved classpath to `MillBuildRootModule.BootstrapModule` which then re-uses it in its own `parseBuildFiles` task.
+  - The pre-computed worker classpath is then used in `generateScriptSources` to write the classpath to the generated `MillMiscInfo` which can then resolve the worker the next time the class is loaded.

+### 2024-sep-24

+- I implemented the first part of scriptSplitting \- setting up the compiler to run only the parser phase, and report any errors \- I implemented my own error formatting, as I wasn't sure if I would need to manipulate positions again.
+- I also tweaked the SkipScalafix Mill module so it can call the super.fix (by moving scala version from a task to a method)
+- I then realised it wasn’t necessary to run the proper compiler pipeline, I could initialise a context with a source file and reporter, then create an outline parser directly.
+I then traversed the output to extract the top-level packages, and top level statement strings by creating slices of the source file content for the span of each statement, and slices of the whitespace in between.

+### 2024-sep-25

+- I noticed there was a long delay in loading the standard definitions, so I wanted to see if it was possible to cache the initial context loading.
+I discovered by re-running split script 10000 times concurrently with futures that parsing had to be synchronized, but it was safe to share the same initial context
+- I then discovered that actually the standard definitions did not need to be initialised before parsing, so this saved another initial load time.
+- Implement import parsing \- i had to fix a mistake in script splitting, because in dotty comma-separated imports are treated as separate statements.
+However they are not able to be parsed standalone from text, so I had to pack them all together as one statement
+- Implemented top-level object scanning (compatible with scala 2), however i needed to extract more information to be compatible with Scala 3 \- a possible end marker (for renaming `` `package` `` to `package_`), and also the problem with path-dependent types in the discover macro also needed to be applied to when the user provides an explicit top level object.
+This means i had to extract a suitable position to splice in code within the user code (i.e. within an object), so i extracted the position of the initial statement